 The story involves a young boy named Ovi Mahajan, whose character has been played by Rudraksha Jaiswal; he is the son of the most dangerous gangster of Mumbai.
 Ovi is kidnapped due to the enmity of his father and his competition rival, Amir, whose character has been played by Priyanshu Painyuli.

-This kidnapping puts the boy’s protector into a difficult position to save his family’s life.
+This kidnapping puts the boy’s protector in a difficult position to save his family’s life.
 Saju, the protector is played by the handsome hunk of the Bollywood industry, Randeep Hooda.
-His character is that of a kingpin deputy who will go to extreme ends just to fulfill his boss’s orders.
+His character is that of a kingpin deputy who will go to extreme ends just to fulfil his boss’s orders.
 (You come to know why in the end)

 Ovi’s father does not have the financial condition to rescue his son but still hires a mercenary, Tyler to save his life.
 While Tyler is on his mission to securely bring back the drug supplier’s son to India, he receives a message from his team that they are being cheated on, since Ovi’s father will not pay for the rescue mission.
 However, Rake still decides to save the boy’s life because of his past, which has been shown very hazily in the first half of the movie.